Showing posts sorted by date for query Sisyphean. Sort by relevance Show all posts

 The Basic Bitch

 Less predictable was the race-based criticism.
 Basic bitch was considered yet another attempt to create a term of disparagement to describe the white folk which they would find actually offensive and in that, like all previous attempts, it didn’t work.
 However, it clearly made sense only if applied to white, middle-class females so had the effect of creating yet another exclusive enclave of white privilege and one which, by definition, excluded other ethnicities, even if becoming a basic bitch was their aspiration.
 First noted in 2005 in a sub-set of popular music, "basic bitch" entered mainstream use circa 2009 and use appears to have peaked in 2014 although term may persist because it references a mode of behavior rather than anything specific to a time or place; it’s thus adaptable and generationally transferrable.
 It’s also an amusing example of one aspect of how Sisyphean battles in the pop-culture wars are waged.
-All those who coined the alliterative basic bitch were saying was “our taste in pop music is better than their taste in pop music”.
+Really, all those who used alliterative "basic bitch" were asserting was: “our taste in pop music is better than their taste in pop music”.

 In the matter of Judge Eugene Fahey